Home | Chemistry Calculator | Ca Reactor Setup Help |

 The Calcium Carbonate Reactor Media:

+Together with power, CO2, and your alkalinity test kit, calcium carbonate media is the fourth consumable for the reactor.
 The media could be either pure chemical calcium carbonate or more typical it is media that is quarried out or collected from old carbonate deposits formed by coral skeletons.

 Calcium carbonate can take two different crystal forms.
 Calcite, which is usually the form in marine shells of clams, oysters, snails etc. and aragonite, which is usually the form in coral skeletons and some algae like halimeda.
+Look for aragonite media, as it is easier to dissolve and do not require a very low PH to do so.

 Although a lot has been said in the past regarding the purity of reactor media, in my opinion most if not all commercially available media today meets the purity required for aquarium use.
 As an example, in my tests of two of the most popular medias using a colorimeter, the level of phosphate detected in the effluent was a maximum of 0.02 ppm, which is below the recommended minimum of 0.03 ppm recommended for the aquarium water and it is way below the amount contained in the food you would add when feeding your fish and corals.
 For this reason, the addition of a phosphate removing reactor after the calcium reactor is not only not necessary but may be even detrimental because the high content of alkalinity and calcium in the effluent will rapidly create calcium carbonate precipitate in the phosphate removing media surfaces.